 Easter is around the corner and it’s time to get creative with those eggs!
-To create your own elegant eggs (that make the perfect Easter table centerpiece when gathered together in a nice bowl), simply add a little color and lace!
-This project is so easy you’ll have time left over to actually dip dye those real eggs with your kids and you’ll have these leftover to bring out next year!
+To create your own elegant DIY Easter eggs (that make the perfect table centerpiece when gathered together in a nice bowl), simply add a little color and lace!
+This fun and festive activity project is so easy you’ll have time left over to actually dip dye those real eggs with your kids and you’ll have these leftovers to bring out next year!

 - Wooden eggs